adilbingulzar/vue3_demo/README.md

 # vue3_demo
 demo project to show my skils with vue3 and API integration.
+This application is tested with node 14.

 ## Installation